browserengineering/book/book/invalidation.md

         self.height = ProtectedField(self, "height")
 ```

-However, note that `height` is missing the third parameter!
+But note that `height` is missing the dependencies parameter.
+A
-That's because a `DocumentLayout`'s height depends on its child's
+`DocumentLayout`'s height depends on its child's height, and that
-height, and that child doesn't exist until `layout` is called.
+child doesn't exist until `layout` is called.
+"Downward" dependencies
-Because of "downward" dependencies like this, we can't freeze
+like this mean we can't freeze every `ProtectedField` when it's
-every `ProtectedField`---but every protected field that we
+constructed.
+But the more protected fields we freeze, the easier the
-freeze is one more part of the dependency graph that is easy to
+dependency graph to audit.
-audit.

-In `BlockLayout`, we likewise can't freeze the `height` field.
-In the
-`y` field, we need to be a bit careful, because the depenendencies
+We can also freeze the `zoom`, `width`, `x`, and `y` fields in
-differ based on whether or not the layout object has a previous
+`BlockLayout`.
+For `y`, the dependencies differ based on whether or
+not the layout object has a previous sibling:
-sibling:

 ``` {.python}
 class BlockLayout: